Course Types and Modules

 Applies to BA major and minor 60 ECTS students.

 The Stay Abroad is a compulsory component of the BA programme.
 Majors must spend six months abroad, for which they will be awarded 10 ECTS; minor 60 ECTS students must spend at least three months abroad, for which they will obtain 5 ECTS (or more in case of a longer stay abroad).
 In both cases, students are expected to visit countries in which English is a dominant spoken language.
 Whilst abroad, students can either work or study.
 Stays Abroad have to be approved in advance by an International Coordinator (please consult the Who to Ask list).
 The Stay Abroad is ungraded (pass/fail).
+More detailed information is available in the Stay Abroad section of the website, which includes information about possible exceptions to the Stay Abroad requirement.

 Applies to BA major students.